psf/black/docs/faq.md

 supported CPython versions.

 Platforms including musl-based and/or ARM linux distributions, and ARM Windows are currently **not** supported.
-These platforms will fallback to the (slower) Pure Python wheel available on PyPI.
+These platforms will fallback to the slower pure Python wheel available on PyPI.

-If you are experiencing exceptionally weird issues or even segfaults, you can try the Pure Python wheel by passing `--no-binary black` to your pip install invocation.
+If you are experiencing exceptionally weird issues or even segfaults, you can try passing `--no-binary black` to your pip install invocation.
+Note this flag excludes all wheels (including the pure Python wheel) so this will involve building the sdist, this may be a tad more unreliable.

 [mypyc]: https://mypyc.readthedocs.io/en/latest/